kristianespina/Equations-Of-State-Calculator/README.md

-# Equations-Of-State-Calculator
+![Alt]

-Equations of State Calculator
+# Equations of State Calculator
+written by Kristian Espina as a OBE project for chemical engineering thermodynamics for the second semester of AY 2016-2017

 A tool that can help you calculate cubic equations of states.